janneshb/SimpleSim.jl/docs/src/manual/ct_sims.md

 # Continuous-Time Models

-Every continuous-time model consists of a dynamics model $f$ and a measurement model $g$.
+We assume every continuous-time model to consist of a dynamics model $f$ and a measurement model $g$.

 ```math
 \dot{x}(t) = f(x(t), u(t), p, t)\\